wi1k1n/osmand-live-tracker/README.md

 OsmAnd is a powerful navigation application.
 Android version contains*Trip recording* plugin, which allows storing tracks as GPX-files as well as posting current GPS-data to remote server.

+This application consists of:
+* server part (php-based) for online storing data that is being posted by OsmAnd navigator from your cell phone
+* client part (html- and js-based) for dynamically draw track on map
+    * Client web-page contains minimal analysis tool, which draws elevation/speed graph against travelled distance (check screenshot section)

 ## Prerequisites
 In order to make this code work, you will need a web server.
 You can use either web-server on your local machine (e.g. [WampServer](http://www.wampserver.com/en/) or [LightTPD](https://www.lighttpd.net/)) or on virtual server (e.g. [DigitalOcean Droplet](https://www.digitalocean.com/)), or any other web-hosting (e.g. free [000webhost](https://www.000webhost.com/)).